raysworld/Xef2Mat/README.md

 ### How-to-use:
 Simply run xef2mat.exe, select the .xef file by clicking on the 'select' button.
 The output files will be at the same folder of the app.

+### Related links:
+You may visit https://github.com/Isaac-W/KinectXEFTools to find a .NET framework based xef reader.